-The Department of Radiology includes the following major specialty Required Course areas:
+The Department of Radiology includes the following major specialty areas:

-- 1. General diagnostic, radiology, diagnosis through interpretation of x-ray images. - 2.
-Computed tomography: crosssectional imaging by means of x-ray scanning and computer reconstruction.
+- General diagnostic radiology: diagnosis through interpretation of x-ray images. - Computed tomography: crosssectional imaging by means of x-ray scanning and computer reconstruction. - Neuroradiology: diagnosis of neurological disease with radiological techniques. - Angiography: diagnosis of cardiac and vascular abnormalities by catheterization and opacification of heart and vessels.

-- 3. Neuroradiology: diagnosis of neurological disease with radiological techniques. - 4.
-Angiography: diagnosis of cardiac and vascular abnormalities by opacification of heart and vessels.
-Pediatric radiology: general diagnostic radiology as it is applied to the specific and unique aspects of the care of infants and children. - Nuclear medicine: the medical use of radionuclides for diagnostic imaging, functional studies, laboratory procedures and treatment. - 7.
-Diagnostic ultrasound: an imaging modality which relies on reflected, inaudible sound waves to provide diagnostic information. - Radiation oncology: treatment of malignant neoplasms with a variety of ionizing agents, often in conjunction with chemotherapy and surgery. - Radiobiology and radiation physics: part of the basic scientific background for the radiologist and those professionals who are concerned with protection of the public against ionizing radiation.
+- Pediatric radiology: general diagnostic radiology as it is applied to the specific and unique aspects of the care of infants and children. - Nuclear medicine: the medical use of radionuclides for diagnostic imaging, functional studies, laboratory procedures and treatment. - Diagnostic ultrasound: an imaging modality which relies on reflected, inaudible sound waves to provide diagnostic information. - Radiobiology and radiation physics: part of the basic scientific background for the radiologist and those professionals who are concerned with protection of the public against ionizing radiation.

-MRD 60101-Introduction to Radiology
+MRD 60101-Introduction to Radiology.